vidaldid-rte/dynawo-large-scale-validation/doc/Configuring events in Dynawo and Astre HOWTO.md

 =====================================

-To understand the context, it is important to know that Dynawo allows buses to be modeled either in a "node-breaker" topology (full topology with all switches & breakers), or in a "bus-breaker" topology (a reduced topology in which there are no switches & breakers--at least, within the voltage level that hosts that reduced bus).
+To understand the context, it is important to know that Dynawo allows buses to be modeled either with a "node-breaker" topology (full topology with all switches & breakers), or a "bus-breaker" topology (a reduced topology in which there are no switches & breakers--at least, within the voltage level that hosts that reduced bus).
 Moreover, these two can be used at the same time in a given case.